temporalio/edu-appdatasec-python-code/exercises/custom-converter/README.md

    Result:
      Status: COMPLETED
-     Output: ["Received Plain text input"]
+     Output: ["Hello, Temporal"]
    ```

    You should now have an idea of how this Workflow runs ordinarily — it outputs
-   the string "Received Plain text input".
+   the string "Hello, Temporal".
 In the next step, you'll add a Custom
    Codec.
 2. To add a Custom Codec, you don't need to change anything in your Workflow
    code.
 You only need to add a `data_converter` parameter to `Client.connect()`